BettercareHealth/bettercare/perinatal-hiv/0-2-copyright.md

 layout: frontmatter
 ---

-> Very important: We have taken every care to ensure that drug dosages and related medical advice in this book are accurate.
+> We have taken every care to ensure that drug dosages and related medical advice in this book are accurate.
 However, drug dosages can change and are updated often, so always double-check dosages and procedures against a reliable, up-to-date formulary and the given drug‘s documentation before administering it.

 **Perinatal HIV**